nmacawile/smash-magazine-layout/README.md

 # PROJECT: DESIGN TEARDOWN
 A grayscale heat map version of Smashing Magazine's layout.
 The goal for this exercise is to start training the student to think in terms of visual hierarchy, typography and design principles.
+In the greyscale layout linked below, the more conspicuous elements are made lighter, while those that aren't as noticeable are made darker.

 - [Grayscale map preview](https://nmacawile.github.io/smash-magazine-layout)